 What is an Induction Motor?

-An induction motor is an AC motor in which the rotor receives power through electromagnetic induction from the stator field, without direct electrical connection.
+An induction motor is a type of AC motor in which the rotor receives power through electromagnetic induction from the stator’s rotating magnetic field, without any direct electrical connection.

 Key Features of Induction Motor